primefaces/primefaces/docs/7_1/components/selectonemenu.md

 ## Custom Content
 SelectOneMenu can display custom content in overlay panel by using column component and the var option to refer to each item.
+Facets for column _header_ and overall _footer_ may also be used.

 ```java
 public class MenuBean {